Reassessing feature-based Android malware detection in a contemporary context: Introduction

-To address these problems, the aim of this study is to comprehensively analyse the importance of feature and model choices while training ML models for Android malware detection.
-We primarily do this by reimplementing past works and reevaluating them using a large dataset that comprises current Android applications that we collected during the period of 2019--2021.
-This approach allows us to carry out a meaningful comparison of these methods within the current Android ecosystem.
-We also carry out a number of new experiments to fill in knowledge gaps in the existing literature, and consider the benefits of using ensemble models that combine existing approaches.
+Within this context, the aim of this study is to determine whether feature-based approaches to Android malware detection are still sufficient to detect malware within a contemporary Android environment.
+We primarily do this by reimplementing foundational works from the period 2013-2023 and reevaluating them using a large dataset that comprises recent Android applications collected during the period 2019--2021.
+It is not feasible, nor perhaps desirable, to reimplement all the previous work in this area.
+Instead we focus on a group of studies which are representative of the diversity of modelling approaches used in this field, favouring those which have reported high levels of malware discrimination, guided by \cite{Muzaffar2022}.
+Our emphasis is on the comparative analysis of feature representations, model selection and feature selection strategies rather than on the chronological progression of research.
+We also conduct a number of new experiments to fill in knowledge gaps in the existing literature, and consider the benefits of using ensemble models that combine existing approaches.